secretstartups/handbook/people-group/learning-and-development/newsletter/FY22-Q3/index.html.md

   <iframe width="560" height="315" src="addurl" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </figure>

-Brendan has been with GitLab since October 2017 (2017-10) and has been in a variety of differet roles since joining.
+Darren has been with GitLab since July 2019 (2019-07) as our Head of Remote.
 Learn more about his career development in the video above.
-Check out the [corresponding pathway]() in GitLab Learn to see the video and add questions for Brendan to his Async AMA Issue.
+Check out the [corresponding pathway]() in GitLab Learn to see the video and add questions for Darren to his Async AMA Issue.

 ## Skill of the Month Spotlight